REPORT

 On the other hand, DevSecOps is defined as the focus on a seamless integration between the three disciplines of development, security, and operations with as much transparency as possible.
 DevSecOps emphasizes collaborative processes and increased automation.

-Another difference, the broader company benefits when security best practices are implemented earlier in the development cycle.
+Another difference, the broader company benefits when security best practices are implemented earlier in the software development cycle.
 The benefits for the company range from increased security coverage to faster time to market.
-With DevSecOps, instead of a security review commencing after development is done — with hopes that no vulnerabilities are found, security is integrated directly into the development process creating a collaborative and efficient approach.
+With DevSecOps, instead of a security review commencing after development is done — with hopes that no vulnerabilities are found, security is integrated directly into the development team's process creating a collaborative and efficient approach.

 AppSec Techniques